ordogod/TheColor/README.md

 Each feature or themed clump of code is located in its own Gradle module.
 This allows to easier trace dependencies between parts of the codebase and restricts access to things that should not be accessed in a particular context.
 Also improves build time and project structure.

 ### Single `Activity` approach
 Activities in Android are somewhat expensive to create in terms of processing power.
-That's why it is recommended to have only one `Activity`, that will house all UI of the app.
+That's why it is recommended to have only one `Activity` that will house all UI of the app.

 ### Event-Command approach
 Allows to create highly reusable features and components.
 Introduces terms *Event* and *Command*.